Snapshot: Game Industry Profiles

 The analysis faced several challenges as the availability of data differs from country to country.
 Some countries collect relevant data at the national level only; while others provide this data for the regional level (NUTS 2).
 For Germany, the survey refers exclusively to the regional level, illustrating the city states Berlin and Hamburg (NUTS 2).

 In absolute terms Poland and Sweden have the highest amount of companies belonging to the game industry.
-When relatively viewed against country size (in terms of inhabitants), Denmark has the biggest game industry.
+When viewed relatively against country size (in terms of inhabitants), Denmark has the biggest game industry.
 Also, regional differences within the countries became apparent.
 Big cities attract more game enterprises than rural areas and harbour the majority of the larger companies.
 This is noticeable when comparing Stockholm and the rest of Sweden, or Helsinki and the rest of Finland.

 The absolute number of employees working in the game industry is by far the highest in Poland.
 In relative terms (per inhabitant), the game industries in Estonia and Hamburg have the biggest employment shares.

-The game industry in Finland is generating the highest revenue summing up to 2.5 bn € (which is almost half of the Baltic Sea Region’s total), followed by Sweden with 1.3 bn €.
+The game industry in Finland is generating the highest revenue summing up to 2.5 bn € (which is almost half of the Baltic Sea region’s total), followed by Sweden with 1.3 bn €.
 The other regions only reach a few hundred million (m) €.
 Also, in Finland and Sweden more revenue is being generated per company and per employee than in other parts of the BSR.
 Both countries have established specialized incubators purely focusing on games.